Nepenthes alata - carnivorous pitcher plant

 HEIGHT & WIDTH: 10 - 20cm H

-PLEASE NOTE: Supplied as 'plugs', slightly smaller than our usual tubestock but with a healthy root system ready for planting or potting on.
-Nepenthes (like many tree-dwelling plants) have very small shallow root systems even when mature; we ship them on pots of soil for your convenience but the roots will not fill the pot.
+Nepenthes (like many tree-dwelling plants) have very small shallow root systems even when mature; we ship them in soil for your convenience but the roots will not fill the pot.